Paul Colin (artist): La Revue nègre

-This poster, which kicked off the careers of Josephine Baker and Paul Colin, is one of the finest works of decorative art in the medium and has had a huge impact in the field of poster art.
-This poster shows Josephine Baker in a tight white dress, fists on hips and short hair slicked back, appearing between two black men, one wearing a hat tilted over his eyes and a plaid bow tie, the other with a broad smile.
-This work is one of the greatest successes of Art Deco, as the cubist distortion admirably renders the rhythm of jazz, which was new in France at the time.
+This poster, which helped to establish Paul Colin's career, as well as the career of subject Josephine Baker, has had a huge impact in the field of poster art.
+Considered Paul Colin's first "masterpiece", La Revue nègre includes only two basic colors, red and black, with clear, well-distributed, and modern lettering.
+The poster shows Josephine Baker in a tight white dress with her fists on her hips and her hair slicked back.
+She appears between two black men, one wearing a hat tilted over his eyes and a plaid bow tie, the other with a broad smile.
+Though initially released as a trial run, it acted as an impressive invitation to the concert hall.